SimoNonnis/react-kron-server/README.md

         npm install (or sudo npm install)
         npm start

-Open your browser on http://localhost:3000
+Open your browser on http://localhost:3000.
+The App is consuming a modified version of JSONplaceholder API served from this local server.